nhsconnect/Events-Management/pages/overview/overview_release_notes.md

 [Create Subscription](explore_create_subscription.html)
 - enhanced subscriptions API to allow generic rule based subscriptions to be created using the NEMS subscription API
+- updated age criteria to include clarification on use of years

 [Encounter](encounter_1.html)
 - Encounter event requirements and guidance added to specification